-I love teaching science and other STEM (science, technology, engineering and math) lessons.
-Today I tried this STEM activity with my kindergarten classes (3-6 year olds).
-The materials are really simple, and the kids loved building with them!
+I love teaching science and other STEM (science, technology, engineering and math) activities.
+Today I tried this STEM activity with my students.
+The materials are really simple, and my kids loved building with them!
 This STEM activity is perfect for home or school.